 - The INDEPTH Network, a global network of health and demographic surveillance systems based in Ghana

-By surveying and testing a population-based cohort of Agincourt residents for HIV infection and cardiometabolic disease risk factors, and integrating that data with mortality data from the well-established INDEPTH Health and Demographic Surveillance System (HDSS) data at the MRC/Wits Agincourt research site, we aim to identify the determinants of ill health and disability and their effects on:
+By integrating the HAALSI data with cause of death data from the well-established INDEPTH Health and Demographic Surveillance System (HDSS) data at the MRC/Wits Agincourt research site, we explore the interrelationships between:

-The study design used by HAALSI is finely tuned to capture characteristics specific to South Africa, as well as harmonize with other Health and Retirement Studies (HRS) in India, China, Brazil, the UK, Europe, and the U.S., providing a unique opportunity to conduct cross-country comparisons of the biological, social, and economic determinants of chronic diseases and their effects on functional and health outcomes in aging populations.
+The HAALSI study design is finely tuned to capture characteristics specific to the aging process in rural South Africa, as well as to harmonize with the Health and Retirement Study (HRS) and sister studies in India, China, Brazil, the UK, Europe, and the U.S. In this way, the HAALSI data provide a unique opportunity to compare the biological, social, and economic determinants of chronic diseases and their effects on functional and health outcomes in aging populations.